How to Replace a Circuit Breaker: A Professional’s Guide

 The Step-by-Step Guide to Replacing Electrical Circuit Breakers

-Once safety is assured and you have the correct replacement breaker (e.g., a Square D Homeline 30 Amps Surge 2-Pole Circuit Breaker for a specific application), you can proceed with the physical replacement.
+Once safety is assured and you have the correct replacement breaker (verify the manufacturer listing for that panel), you can proceed with the physical replacement.
 Knowing how to change a breaker is a core skill.

 - Locate and Isolate: If not already done, use a circuit breaker finder (also called a circuit tracer or electrical circuit tracer) to positively identify the correct breaker.
-Turn off the main breaker in the 200 amp main breaker panel.
+Turn off the main breaker in the 200 amp main breaker panel or the appropriate upstream disconnect.

 - Remove the Panel Cover: Carefully unscrew and remove the electrical panel cover.
 Store the screws safely.
 These covers are sometimes referred to as electrical panel box covers.